Gwillim Lake Equipment Lists

 - Sandals or watershoes for the water (optional)

 - A towel — chamois or camp towels are available at Canadian Tire and work great and take up little space

 - Toothbrush, toothpaste and soap in a Ziploc bag

 - 1/2 roll toilet paper

 - Deep Woods Off (this is when West Nile is expected to come north so be prepared)

 * Wool is a natural insulator, and will keep you warm in an emergency, even when wet, so is a good choice for sweaters and socks.
 The option of layering up or down is something to keep in mind.
 Also kids, it isn’t a fashion show — opt for comfort and protection from the elements when hiking and kayaking.
 Listen to your mamas!

 - 2 large biner clips to attach gear to canoes (available at Canadian Tire)

-- Large dry bags (probably 2).
+- Large dry bags (probably 2) for your clothing and gear.
 Bring along if you have, otherwise, we have some that we can share, and loads of orange garbage bags.
 Dry bags are available at all camp stores, Canadian Tire, and I’ve noticed them at Extra Foods/Superstore for very reasonable, and they are TerraGear, a good brand.